bashrc-real/Codearchive/cpp/Strict_weak_ordering_and_stl.md

 ```

 To write a correct comparator function one will require at least three if's.
-This could be written using tie as
+Instead this could be written using tie as
 ```cpp
 bool operator<(const Person &a, const Person &b)
 {